By Dr Nicholas Moncrieff

 Gentle stool softeners (such as Movicol ) can be utilised to help with post-surgery constipation

-Cease stronger pain medication as soon as practical and replace with those that are gentler on the gut such as paracetamol (subject to advise from your surgeon)
+Cease stronger pain medication as soon as practical and replace with those that are gentler on the gut such as paracetamol (subject to advice from your surgeon)

 It is also VITAL to keep wearing your surgical garment to help minimise swelling.